Dale-Potter-14/Play-Eternal/README.md

  	   - It then provides some mindful and calming activities for the user to take away and do with their child.
   	  - This section provides value to the user at it provides a practical solution to their problem.
 	    - As there is a lot of written information on the page, the anxiety activities section is presented as a compact grid of  six images with an image caption providing the activity name.
- 	   - By simply hovering over the image caption, a tooltip pop-up provides a description of the activity.
-The user will be prompted to hover as the image caption has a dotted underline, which is commonly used to show tooltips and familiar to users.
+ 	   - By simply hovering over the image caption, a tool-tip pop-up provides a description of the activity.
+The user will be prompted to hover as the image caption has a dotted underline, which is commonly used to show tool-tips and familiar to users.
-  	  - For further information on the tooltip please click here.
+  	  - For further information on the tool-tip please click here.

- ### Hear from Each Other
+ ## Hear from Each Other
  The Hear from Each Other section provides the user with the opportunity to hear from other parents, teachers and occupational therapists.
 It is important for the user to receive positive affirmation regarding sensory play directly from other users of the site.

  -   **Feedback**

-	 - The feedback section contains four individual feedbacks.
+	 - The feedback section contains four individual feedback write ups.
 Each person has a profile picture and a heading with their name, children's ages or their role (for the teachers or occupational therapist).
 It is important for the user to build confidence in sensory play through reading the encouraging and positive feedback.
  -   **Recommendations**

 	 - The recommendation section mirrors the feedback section in its setup for consistency.
 It is important for parents and experts to be able to vocalise their own recommendations and for a user to be able to read them and use their suggestions or come up with their own own creative sensory play.

- ### Get In Touch
+ ## Get In Touch
  The get in touch section provides the user with the ability to contact the site owners.
 There is a background image of a little boy happily engaging in sensory play in his sand pit.
 It evokes a sense of accomplishment by reinforcing that sensory play can be easily implemented at home and benefit your child.
 It reflects the setup of the home page, like the back cover of a book, letting the user know they have reached the end of the site content.
  -  **Form**